foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

 During the image creation process in CI, LmP uses LUKS to construct a symmetrically encrypted root file-system.
-The master key used for data encryption is locked/unlocked via a simple passphrase.
+The master key used for data encryption is locked/unlocked via a passphrase.

 Upon the initial boot, during initramfs, the passphrase used for accessing the master key is discarded and replaced by a cryptographic